KPInc425/odin-tasks/README.md

 --When clicked show full task

 -make simple new task input put the new task into currently displayed project (currently only goes to default project);

+???BUGS???
+-New task button positioning when lots of tasks

 !!!--New Idea/Recodes--!!!
 -Remove edit buttons for due/start Date and add datetime input when displaying tasks